Easton Brain Injury Lawyer

 Brain injuries occur in many everyday scenarios, including:

-• Motor vehicle accidents, including car, truck, motorcycle, and rideshare crashes.
+• Motor vehicle accidents, including car, truck, motorcycle, and rideshare crashes, regularly occur in busy traffic areas like the I-78 and Route 22.

 • Slip-and-fall accidents, particularly common on unsafe premises or poorly maintained properties.